doc4d/docs/docs/API/MethodClass.md

 - store a `4D.Method` object in an object property and use the `()` operator after the property name,
 - or directly call the `4D.Method` object using the [`call()`](#call) or [`apply()`](#apply) function on it.

+See examples in the [Executing code in Function objects](../API/FunctionClass.md#executing-code-in-function-objects) paragraph.

 :::tip Related blog post

 [Execute Code from Text with 4D.Method](https://blog.4d.com/execute-code-from-text-with-4d-method)